Right to Choose

 Step 3: If your GP says no

-Your GP cannot refuse your right to choose for a first outpatient appointment (except in genuine emergencies or if the service is clinically inappropriate).
-If you feel your choice is not being respected:
+Your GP cannot refuse your right to choose for a first outpatient appointment.
+The only exceptions are genuine emergencies, or when the service is not clinically right for you.

 - Ask the practice manager to explain why